InterDigitalInc/AdvantEDGE/README.md

 If you like this project and would like to participate in its evolution, you can find information on contributing [here](https://github.com/InterDigitalInc/AdvantEDGE/blob/master/CONTRIBUTING.md)

-We still welcome feedback and improvement suggestions via Git issue in the repo for bugs or request enhancements.
+We welcome questions, feedback and improvement suggestions via [Git Discussions](https://github.com/InterDigitalInc/AdvantEDGE/discussions) and bugs reporting via [Git Issues](https://github.com/InterDigitalInc/AdvantEDGE/issues)

 Hope to hear from you...